yt-dlp/yt-dlp/CONTRIBUTING.md

 ## Adding new feature or making overarching changes

 Before you start writing code for implementing a new feature, open an issue explaining your feature request and atleast one use case.
-This allows the maintainers decide whether such a feature is desired for the project in the first place, and will provide an avenue to discuss some implementation details.
+This allows the maintainers to decide whether such a feature is desired for the project in the first place, and will provide an avenue to discuss some implementation details.
 If you open a pull request for a new feature without discussing with us first, do not be surprised when we ask for large changes to the code, or even reject it outright.

-The same applies for overarching changes to the architecture, documentation or style
+The same applies for overarching changes to the architecture, documentation or code style

 ## Adding support for a new site